chatwoot/charts/charts/chatwoot/README.md

 ## Upgrading

+## To 0.8.x

+Move from Kubernetes ConfigMap to Kubernetes Secrets for environment variables.
+This is not a breaking change.

 ## To 0.6.x

-Existing labels were causing issues with `helm upgrade`. `0.6.x` introduces breaking changes related to selector labels used for deployements.
-Please delete your helm release and recreate.
-Deleting your helm release will not delete your persistent volumes used for redis and postgres and as such your data should be safe.
+Existing labels were causing issues with `helm upgrade`. `0.6.x` introduces breaking changes related to selector labels used for deployments.
+Please delete your helm release and recreate it.
+Deleting your helm release will not delete your persistent volumes used for Redis, and Postgres and as such your data should be safe.

 ```
 helm delete chatwoot